jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         mvn wildfly:undeploy
         mvn wildfly:undeploy [-Dwildfly.hostname=OTHERHOST] -Dwildfly.port=10090

 _NOTE:_ You may see the following error in the server log when you undeploy the application.
 You can ignore this error.
-It is a known limitation of the graceful shutdown mechanism.
-Graceful shutdown only applies to server shutdown/suspend, but if the server is still running and only the application is being undeployed, the graceful shutdown mechanisms will not kick in.
+For performance reasons, the server does not wait for tasks to complete when an application is undeployed,

     ERROR [org.jboss.as.ejb3.invocation] (MSC service thread 1-7) WFLYEJB0034: EJB Invocation failed on component SchedulerBean for method public abstract void org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.Scheduler.stop(): org.jboss.as.ejb3.component.EJBComponentUnavailableException: WFLYEJB0421: Invocation cannot proceed as component is shutting down